mqtt2go/mqtt2go.github.io/dev/backup/data-structure.md

 }
 ```
 <p align="justify">
-The timestamp defines the datetime of the message sent event.
+The <strong>timestamp</strong> defines the datetime of the message sent event.
 It is in Unix format.
-The command_type defines what information should be expected in the value key-pair.
+The <strong>command_type</strong> defines what information should be expected in the value key-pair.
 It can be any of the command types defined in the tables from sections 2.2.1.2, 2.2.2.2, 2.2.3.2, 2.3.2, 2.4.2.
-If the command_type_value will contain a set, a value of simple commands such as on can be expected.
-If command_type_value will contain a color keyword, the value will contain an array, which will describe the HSB information needed to set up the chosen color.<br>
+If the <strong>command_type_value</strong> will contain a <strong>set</strong>, a <strong>value</strong> of simple commands such as <strong>on</strong> can be expected.
+If </strong>command_type_value</strong> will contain a color keyword, the value will contain an array, which will describe the HSB information needed to set up the chosen color.<br>
 Based on previous examples, the value key-pair can contain either a simple command such as on, off and similar, or more advanced commands represented by an array (i.e., the array for HSB information for setting the light color).
 </p>